morphognosis/HoneyBees/Readme.txt

 1. Clone or download and unzip the code from https://github.com/morphognosis/HoneyBees.
 2. Optional: Import Eclipse project.
-3. Optionally build (it comes pre-built): click or run the build.bat/build.sh in the work folder to build the code.
+3. Build: click or run the build.bat/build.sh in the work folder to build the code.

 Run:
 1. Click on or run the honey_bees.bat/honey_bees.sh command in the work folder to bring up the display and dashboard.